petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-pages/defining-the-pages-header-and-footer.md

 1. Click _Publish Master_.

-   The user menu is a custom fragment: `user-nav-fragment.zip`.
+   The user menu is a custom fragment: J2B6 User Navigation Dropdown.
 It uses HTML and CSS to create a menu for logged in users.
 For logged out users, they see a user icon and the words SIGN IN, which they can click to access the sign in page.

    ![Logged in users see a menu with links to important pages.](./defining-the-pages-header-and-footer/images/03.png)